H A Vance Foundation Inc - Funder Overview

 The foundation's grantmaking pattern suggests trustees identify potential grantees through:

-Established Organizations: All 2023 grants went to incorporated nonprofits with track records—no startup organizations were funded.
-The foundation appears to prefer partnerships with organizations that have demonstrated impact in Hartford schools.
+Established Organisations: All 2023 grants went to incorporated nonprofits with track records—no startup organisations were funded.
+The foundation appears to prefer partnerships with organisations that have demonstrated impact in Hartford schools.

 Decision Timeline